Zmavli/sekko/src/dictionary.md

 - o: Ⓛ is far away/remote.
 - ai: Ⓛ is far away from Ⓡ.

+gueg: (Reverse of kauk)
+- o: Ⓛ is near/close.
+- ai: Ⓛ is near/close to Ⓡ.

 kul: (Finnish kulkea, to travel):
 - o: Ⓛ is traveling/moving to a place.
 - ola: Ⓛ is being travelled to, is a destination for a traveler.
 - ai: Ⓛ goes/moves/travels to Ⓡ.